gr7-cipher/From-Prediction-to-Performance/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License License - see the LICENSE file for details.

 ## Contact